What is “Permanent Cosmetics” ?

 Alpha- hydroxy, Retin-A, and glycolic acid must be kept away from treated areas.
 These kinds of substances slough away top layers of the skin and eventually the layer that the pigment has been implanted into.

 Use of these kinds of substances will require additional maintenance in years to come.
-Sunblock on eyebrows, sunglasses for eyeliner, and SPF on lips will greatly prolong the effective life of these procedures.
+The use of sunblock to protect your eyebrows, sunglasses to protect your eyeliner, and applying an SPF to your lips will greatly prolong the effective life of your permanent makeup.